michelin/ChopChop/README.md

 ## Advanced usage

-Here is a list of advanced usage that you mgiht be interested in.
+Here is a list of advanced usage that you might be interested in.
 Note: Redirectors like `>` for post processing can be used.

 - Ability to scan and disable SSL verification